 Conclusions and future works:

-The goal of this internship project was producing a product of humidity and AT which is reached successfully.
+The goal of this internship project was producing a synthesized product of humidity and AT from narrow swath data, which is reached successfully.
 The first simple graphical evaluations with other datasets prove to an extent the satisfying performance of these products.

 Specially in two important regions of world, the product was able to track continuously the sources and sinks of water vapor.